-28 May 2021.
-The 2020-2021 NSHG-PM webinar series continues on Wednesday, 16 June 2021, 15:00-16:30 CET with a presentation titled "Update from Finland – FinnGen and Finding Functional Variants in a Founder Population" by Mark Daly, Jukka Koskela, and Sanni Ruotsalainen, Institute for Molecular Medicine Finland.
+17 June 2021.
+The 2020-2021 NSHG-PM webinar series continued on 16 June 2021 with a presentation titled "Update from Finland – FinnGen and Finding Functional Variants in a Founder Population" by Mark Daly, Jukka Koskela, and Sanni Ruotsalainen, Institute for Molecular Medicine Finland.

 - FinnGen Update and Data Access Solutions, Mark Daly